 Born in Spain, the landscaper Fernando Caruncho is a worldwide reference.
-Profoundly marked by the Andalusian landscape of his childhood days, Caruncho, through an internal creative process, came to integrate those sensory memories with the Greco-Roman world he discovered as a student of Philosophy..
+Profoundly marked by the Andalusian landscape of his childhood days, Caruncho, through an internal creative process, he came to integrate those sensory memories with the Greco-Roman world he discovered as a Philosophy student.

 The timelessness of the classics and the beauty created by reason and proportion distinguish his work, heavily influenced by many formal gardens – namely those in Córdova and Granada, Vaux-le Vicomte (Paris), the Palazzo Pitti in Florence, and the Zen gardens of Ryoan – Ji in Kyoto.

 The timeless principles espoused by Fernando Caruncho, as well as the serene, in an almost meditative way in which his conceptions highlight the dormant nature of each place, made him an obvious choice to become this project’s “gardener”, as he likes to call himself.